The cellar consist of four rooms:

 - a built-in shed, where destemming, wine-pressing and fermentation will take place;

-The external corners of the walls built with exposed bricks and the inner walls and the floor are covered in clinker.
+The roof of the steel tank room is made with integral oak beams and the cladding with terracotta tiles.
+The external corners of the walls are built with exposed face bricks, the internal walls and the floor are covered with clinker.

 The chemical analysis defines the clay soil, rich in calcium, phosphorus, magnesium and zinc, useful elements to give body, flavor and minerality to the wine that can be produced.